By Tim Lambert

 Society in 18th Century Britain

-In the late 18th century life the industrial revolution began to transform life in Britain.
+In the late 18th century the industrial revolution began to transform life in Britain.
 Until then most people lived in the countryside and made their living from farming.
 By the mid 19th century most people in Britain lived in towns and made their living from mining or manufacturing industries.

 From 1712 a man named Thomas Newcomen (1663-1729) made primitive steam engines for pumping water from mines.
 In 1769 James Watt (1736-1819) patented a more efficient steam engine.
 In 1785 his engine was adapted to driving machinery in a cotton factory.
 The use of steam engines to drive machines slowly transformed industry.